torbsd/torbsd.github.io/docs/obsd-alix.md

 ```

 ###Install###

+Some devices can boot off USB, while others cannot.
+Alix3d boards do not boot off USB, therefore a boostrap laptop is used with the CF card as the install target.

+As mentioned previously, an ideal bootstrap computer might be a laptop with the hardware removed, to prevent overwriting the hard drive instead of the actual CF card install target.

+On the boostrap laptop, connect the USB CF card reader with the wiped CF card, and connect the USB flash media with the 6.1 i386 install files.

 The installation step requires connecting to the BBB with the serial cable with an ethernet connection, with the installation microSD card inserted in the BBB.